tomoe-mami/weechat-scripts/mpd_current_song/README.md

 Requires: mpc (and mpd of course)

-## Password
+## Connection Setting

-If read access to MPD is protected by password, you must set `MPD_HOST` environment variable to "password@host-of-mpd" before running Weechat.
+If MPD server is not located in localhost or read access to it is protected by password, you must set `MPD_HOST` environment variable to *"password@host-of-mpd"* (or just *"host-of-mpd"* if it's not password protected) before running Weechat.
 Alternately, you can create a shell script that wraps mpc and declare the variable there then sets `plugins.var.lua.mpd_current_song.client` to the location of that shell script.

 For example, this is the shell script:

 ```sh
 #!/bin/sh